Sophon-0/TCR-epitope/README.md

-# TCR-epitope binding affinity prediction
+# TCR-epitope binding prediction

 Data:

-  - The notebook uses the MixTCRpred dataset and focuses on a "Leave One Epitope Out" cross-validation strategy.
-This means that for each epitope, both the epitope and its associated TCR sequences are unseen during the model's training phase.
+  - The notebook uses the MixTCRpred dataset with a "Leave One Epitope Out" cross-validation strategy.
+For each epitope, both the epitope and its associated TCR sequences are unseen during the model's training phase.

 Input Features: